amitayd/grunt-browserify-jasmine-node-example/README.md

 1. Jasmine-node:

     The only tests that are using the source code directly (i.e. pre build).
-They are run as part of the main build, or you can run `grunt shell:jasmine_node`
+They are run as part of the main build, or you can run `jasmine_node`

 2. Jasmine through automated PhantomJS browser